Last updated on November 25, 2023

-NSE IFSC Limited (NSE International Exchange), incorporated on 29 November 2016 by the Gujarat Registrar of Companies, is a wholly-owned subsidiary of the National Stock Exchange (NSE).
-The development followed India’s leading stock exchange receiving approval from the capital market regulator Securities and Exchange Board of India (SEBI) to establish an international exchange in Gujarat International Finance Tech City (GIFT) – International Financial Service Centre (IFSC) Gandhinagar.
+NSE IFSC Limited, also known as NSE International Exchange, is a wholly-owned subsidiary of the National Stock Exchange (NSE) of India.
+It was incorporated on 29th November 2016 and received approval from the capital market regulator, the Securities and Exchange Board of India (SEBI), to establish an international exchange in Gujarat International Finance Tech City (GIFT) – International Financial Service Centre (IFSC) Gandhinagar.

 NSE IFSC: GIFT City

-GIFT City is a special economic zone in the state of Gujarat.
-Stock exchanges in the GIFT IFSC are allowed to trade securities in any currency other than the Indian rupee.
-Trading in equity shares of companies incorporated outside of India, depository receipts, debt securities of eligible issuers, currency, index, interest rate, and non-agriculture commodity derivatives, and all categories of exchange-traded products that are available for trading on stock exchanges in FATF/ Noncompliant jurisdictions will be permitted, subject to SEBI approval.
-The International Financial Services Centres Authority regulates GIFT City (IFSCA).
+GIFT City, located in the state of Gujarat, is a special economic zone that houses NSE IFSC.
+In this financial hub, stock exchanges are permitted to trade securities in any currency other than the Indian Rupee.
+It allows trading in various financial instruments, including equity shares of foreign companies, depository receipts, debt securities, currency, index, interest rate, non-agriculture commodity derivatives, and exchange-traded products from FATF/Noncompliant jurisdictions, subject to SEBI approval.
+The International Financial Services Centres Authority (IFSCA) regulates GIFT City.

 Read Also: NSE Unlisted Share Price

-Yes, resident Indians are allowed to invest and trade in financial instruments at the GIFT City.
-However, the person must be a person resident in India as per FEMA (Foreign Exchange Management Act).
-When an Indian investor transfers funds to GIFT, it is treated as a money transfer out of India via LRS (Liberalized Remittance Scheme).
-So, a maximum of USD 250,000 per year can be invested through this route.
-More importantly, any funds transferred via LRS cannot be used to trade margined products or derivatives.
-One needs to have Demat account with the broker registered with NSE International Exchange.
+Yes, Indian retail investors are allowed to invest and trade in financial instruments at GIFT City.
+However, there are certain conditions and regulations that they need to adhere to.
+To invest in GIFT City, the individual must be a resident of India as per the Foreign Exchange Management Act (FEMA).
+When an Indian investor transfers funds to GIFT City, it is considered a money transfer out of India through the Liberalized Remittance Scheme (LRS).
+Under LRS, a maximum of USD 250,000 per year can be invested through this route.

 NSE IFSC: Investing in US Stocks from India

-These receipts are known as NSE IFSC receipts, which investors can use for trading transactions through NSE IFSC’s registered brokers.
-In simple words, these receipts give the holder a proportionate beneficial interest in the underlying shares.
+These receipts, known as NSE IFSC receipts, enable investors to engage in trading activities through NSE IFSC’s registered brokers.
+In essence, these receipts provide the holders with a proportionate beneficial interest in the underlying shares of the respective US companies.

 NSE International Exchange: How to Trade in US Stocks?